-ON THIS PAGE: You will find out more about what factors increase the chance of developing ASPS.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing a soft tissue sarcoma.
 To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-The following factor can raise a person’s risk of developing ASPS:
+Most sarcomas do not have a known cause.
+However, the following factors can raise a person’s risk of developing sarcoma:

 To continue reading this guide, use the menu on the side of your screen to select another section.